 Catching the moment, The Smiths are dancy, excitable and thrilling.

 It catalogues, intentionally and unintentionally, a cultural car crash.
-It is very short (just over 2 minutes), steals a little something from one of the great glam wedding songs of the 70s (T-Rex’s Metal Guru) and it is loved by students the world over.
+It is very short (just over two minutes), steals a little something from one of the great glam wedding songs of the 70s (T-Rex’s Metal Guru) and it is loved by students the world over.

 It is also hated, perhaps, by certain DJs.